taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ### 3. The `accessibility` parameter

    The term `accessibility` can be a bit misleading.
-At first I thought it meant whether the activity is friendly to people with disabilities.
+At first I thought it meant whether the activity was friendly to people with disabilities.
 I suggest a more straightforward term such as `difficulty`.

 ---